runny-yolk/kotlin-boilerplate/README.md

 # kotlin-boilerplate
 Simple Kotlin hello world, and compile script that uses the command-line compiler.

 When run, `./run.sh` will search `./src` recursively for Kotlin files, compile them for the JVM, and then run the resulting `.jar` on the Kotlin runtime.
+It also prints out a few messages so you know what it's doing.

 Written and tested on git bash on Windows, so you may have to do `chmod +x ./run.sh` to get things working in a \*nix bash environment.
 Or maybe it just won't work at all.
 Who knows?
 Not me!

 Useful for when you're working on a small project that has no dependencies (aside from the stdlib), and want a lighter pipeline.
 For anything more complicated, you probably want to look at using a build tool like Gradle, though.